bklynlibrary/bklynCONNECT/README.md

 - **Reeba Toby**, T4 alum, summer fellow

 ## How to contribute
 - Do you regularly **access public wifi**?
 Are you **at a library** right now?
 Are you **lacking internet access** at home?
 Do you **need or want technology skills** for improving your community, or for getting a job that involves technology? _Then we want to speak with you about what would be most useful to you and people like you.
-Email Maya (mwagoner@bklynlibrary.org) and tell her you're interested and would like to be interviewed._
+Email Maya (mwagoner@bklynlibrary.org) and tell her you're interested and would like to be interviewed, or stop by the Brownsville Public Library branch and ask for Adwoa Adusei._
 - Do you have knowledge that you want to share? _Contact Maya (mwagoner@bklynlibrary.org) to see about guest teaching a technology workshop in the Brownsville or Bed-Stuy, or contributing to curricula._
 - More ways to contribute coming soon! _Can you think of a way you'd like to contribute that is not listed here?
 Contact Maya (mwagoner@bklynlibrary.org) to add something new._